 Hardware wallets are small devices the size of a thumb drive.

 When bitcoins need to be transferred, they connect to the Internet but are generally offline, which means that they aren’t usually hackable.
-Ledger Nano S is a favorite example of a Hardware cryptocurrency wallet.
+The Ledger Nano X is a favorite example of a Hardware cryptocurrency wallet.

 The problem with hardware wallets is that they can be stolen or lost.
 If you decide to go with this option, store it in the safest place you can find!